CSCfi/csc-user-guide/docs/apps/gdal.md

 If you need to use a stand-alone version of GDAL or plan to build software on top of GDAL, you can load GDAL with

-`module load gcc/9.1.0 gdal`
+`module load gdal`

 By default the latest gdal module is loaded.
 If you want a specific version you can specify the version number

-`module load gcc/9.1.0 gdal/<VERSION>-omp`
+`module load gdal/<VERSION>`

 You can test if GDAL loaded successfully with following

 `gdalinfo --version`

-With `r-env-singularity` gdal commands can be used as:
+With `r-env` gdal commands can be used as:

-`singularity_wrapper exec gdalinfo --version`
+`apptainer_wrapper exec gdalinfo --version`

 ### Using files directly from Allas

 It is possible to __read__ files from Allas directly with GDAL, but not to write.
-For results, write them first to Puhti-rhel7 scratch and move later to Allas.
+For results, write them first to Puhti-rhel8 scratch and move later to Allas.
 The below mentioned virtual drivers are supported also in many GDAL-based tools.
 The set up is the same as below, but instead of the example gdalinfo command open the file from Python or R script.
 In R and Python it is possible also to write to Allas directly from script.
 We have tested successfully:

  * [Python](geoconda.md): gdal, geopandas, fiona and rasterio.
 [Example](https://github.com/csc-training/geocomputing/blob/master/python/allas/working_with_allas_from_Python_S3.py).
  * [R](r-env-for-gis.md): sf, raster.
 [Example](https://github.com/csc-training/geocomputing/blob/master/R/allas/working_with_allas_from_R_S3.R).
  * [QGIS](qgis.md)

-Reading data directly from Allas is slower than reading from scratch or other Puhti-rhel7 lustre disks, for example reading a ~500 Mb files from scratch takes ~1 second, but from Allas ~10 seconds.
-In most cases still comapered to full duration of an analysis in Puhti-rhel7, these seconds are not important.
+Reading data directly from Allas is slower than reading from scratch or other Puhti-rhel8 lustre disks, for example reading a ~500 Mb files from scratch takes ~1 second, but from Allas ~10 seconds.
+In most cases still comapered to full duration of an analysis in Puhti-rhel8, these seconds are not important.

 __Public files__ in Allas can be read with [`vsicurl`](https://gdal.org/user/virtual_file_systems.html#vsicurl):
 ```